SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 ![spinboxes](../../assets/spinboxes.png)

 Clicking the up and down arrow buttons adjusts these values by one.
 Clicking them while holding down the **CTRL** key is the equivalent of clicking them **10** times.
 This can be used to quickly make large adjustments.

+## 3.1 Windows

+When installing Asset Manager using the installer you are given the option to associate the program with file types supported by the tool.
+Enabling this allows you to open Asset Manager by double clicking the file in Windows Explorer.

+You can also associate file types manually by following this tutorial: [https://www.thewindowsclub.com/change-file-associations-windows](https://www.thewindowsclub.com/change-file-associations-windows)

+## 3.2 Linux

+Qt 5 supports both the X11 and Wayland windowing systems.
+While both are generally supported Wayland may not work properly.
+If you encounter problems running this with Wayland it is possible to override the target platform.
+See [https://doc.qt.io/qt-6/qpa.html](https://doc.qt.io/qt-6/qpa.html) for more information.

 <div class="page"/>